-Hover over the lower area of the window to view the navigation controls, and select the Selection tool.
+In the toolbar, select the Selection tool ().
 Then click the link for page 3.
 It goes to the appropriate page now.
-Return to the table of contents page.
+Return to the Table of Contents page.

 Now you’ll create a link for the last entry.

-- Go to page 1 (the Table of Contents page), if you’re not there already.
-If links aren’t outlined, choose Link > Add Or Edit.
+Go to page 1 (the Table of Contents page), if you’re not there already.
+If links aren’t outlined, choose Link > Add/Edit Web Or Document Link.

 In the Create Link dialog box, choose Invisible Rectangle for the Link Type, and select Go To A Page View in the Link Action area.
 Then click Next.